 It is possible for a new employee’s salary to not be included on the Payroll Pre-funding invoice during the month they started, even if they are already onboarded.
 This is because we issue this invoice on the 1st working day of the month based on data we have at that time.

 An employee may not be included on the Payroll Pre-funding invoice for one of several reasons:

-- At the time the invoice was being prepared, the employee’s status on Remote was not yet set to
+- At the time the invoice was being prepared, the employee’s status on Remote was not yet set to Active.

 The Payroll Pre-funding invoice does not show the prorated amount for the days worked in that month.
-The prorated amount is usually adjusted and showed on the Reconciliation invoice instead.
-If an employee is not included on a Payroll Pre-funding invoice, this does not mean they won’t be paid for the days work in that month.
+The prorated amount is usually adjusted and shown on the Reconciliation invoice instead.
+If an employee is not included on a Payroll Pre-funding invoice, this does not mean they won’t be paid for the days worked in that month.
 As long as they are enrolled in payroll before the cutoff, we will pay them for the days worked.